rtxsc/blynk-library/linux/README.md

-# Linux Quick Start Guide (Ubuntu, Raspberry Pi, ...)
+# Linux Quick Start Guide (Ubuntu, Raspberry Pi)
 Tested on Raspberry Pi 3B PLUS

-### YOU MIGHT NOT NOTICE THIS CLEARLY IN THE OFFICIAL GUIDE!
+### YOU MIGHT NOT AWARE OF THIS CLEARLY IN THE OFFICIAL GUIDE!

-HERE LET ME RE-EMPHASIZE FOR ALL BLYNK NEWCOMER
+!
+HERE LET ME RE-EMPHASIZE FOR ALL BLYNK NEWCOMER !
 ```
 #define BLYNK_TEMPLATE_ID "SomeTemplateID"
 #define BLYNK_DEVICE_NAME "Quickstart Device"